Rayveni/blog/articles/flask redis docker rq.md

 ﻿# Asynchronous Tasks with Flask,RQ and Redis in Docker
 ![enter image description here](https://github.com/Rayveni/blog/blob/main/articles/flask%20redis/img/flask_redis_rq.jpg?raw=true)

-This tutorial will walk you through deploying up a basic Flask app using background jobs with the help of Docker containers.
+This tutorial will walk you through deploying up a basic Flask app using background jobs with the help of Docker containers.<br>
- Code template can be downloaded from [github/Rayveni](https://github.com/Rayveni/blog/tree/main/flask%20redis).
+ The Code sample can be downloaded from [Github/Rayveni](https://github.com/Rayveni/blog/tree/main/flask%20redis).
 ## Table of Contents

  - Docker architecture